-Detailed engineering design for the updated mine plan for the bulk sample details Single Panel Transverse Longhole Open Stoping based on a two-production level and a four-stope plan.
+The updated mine plan for the bulk sample has been developed for single panel transverse longhole open stoping based on a two-production level and a four-stope plan.
 The bulk sample is estimated at 86,500 tonnes of sulphide mineralization grading 8.13 g/t gold and containing an estimated 22,600 ounces of gold.